tyagisoumya16/mood-book-app/README.md

 - Error handling for failed requests
 - Graceful empty state when no results found

-Key Decisions
+#Key Decisions:
 - Used React for component-based structure
 - Chose Tailwind CSS for faster UI development
 - Limited results to improve performance and readability
 - Focused on handling edge cases (loading, empty, error)

-Challenges
+#Challenges:
 One challenge was handling inconsistent data from the API (missing covers, authors).
 I handled this by adding fallback UI.

-What I would improve
+#What I would improve?
 - Add bookmarking (save books)
 - Improve recommendation logic (more personalized)
 - Add filters (genre, year)

 Live Demo
-(link here)

-GitHub Repo
-(link here)
+mood-book-cbr3qrznr-tyagisoumya16s-projects.vercel.app

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.